Skip to main content

 Switch Language

-Human Factors Analysis for Medical Device Development
+Comprehensive Human Factors Analysis for Medical Device Development

 Contact us

-Use-related medical device analysis activities:
+Use-related medical device analysis activities

-We can start analyzing a product’s user interface quite easily, based on a product’s preliminary, refined or final form, by doing a detailed walkthrough of product use and cataloging every use step and sequence.
+Identifying potential use errors can start with a task analysis.
+We can analyze a product’s user interface quite easily, based on a product’s preliminary, refined or final form, by doing a detailed walkthrough of product use and cataloging every use step and sequence.
 Then, for each step, we consider discrete user Perceptions, cognitive steps, and actions (PCA analysis).
 This activity uncovers opportunities to increase user interaction efficiency and provides high visibility on use errors that might be reduced or eliminated.

 Hazard analysis